MattiasBuelens/web-streams-polyfill/README.md

 The `polyfill/es6` and `ponyfill/es6` variants work in any ES2015-compatible environment.

-The `polyfill/es2018` and `ponyfill/es2018` variants work in any ES2018-compatible environment.

 [Async iterable support for `ReadableStream`][rs-asynciterator] is available in all variants, but requires an ES2018-compatible environment or a polyfill for `Symbol.asyncIterator`.

 [`WritableStreamDefaultController.signal`][ws-controller-signal] is available in all variants, but requires a global `AbortController` constructor.
 If necessary, consider using a polyfill such as [abortcontroller-polyfill].